Sharp – Bailey Wedding

 New Minidoka Mayor and Councilman

 Earlier this year, the City of Minidoka had some big changes in leadership.
-Last year, Mayor Matthew Shaefer resigned for health reasons.
+Last year, Mayor Matthew Schaefer resigned for health reasons.
 Minidoka doesn’t have many registered voters as residents who are also interested in being involved in city government.
 Further, there are often conflicts where one of the Council is not able to be present.
 To maintain a full City Council, no action was taken that might remove a member of the Council without a potential replacement.
 Fortunately, some citizens show interest in getting involved and to assist the work of the City.
 With a potential to serve on Council, the City was ready to move forward.

 On January 7, 2025, the Minidoka City Council appointed a new Mayor.
 She was sworn in at that time.
 Welcome to Mayor Julie Peterson!